-The palette of the designed house is exposed weather soft wood, aluminum roofing and concrete floors.
-The interior wall, floor and ceiling would be clad in plywood and OSB and a minimal amount of drywall.
+The palette of the designed house is soft wood, exposed to the sometimes harsh weather of Nova Scotia, aluminium roofing and concrete floors.
+The interior walls, floors and ceilings are clad in plywood and OSB, reducing the need for drywall to a minimum and emphasizing the rawness of the interior.
 The ground floor includes a double height kitchen and dining space, a living room, 2 bedroom and bathrooms.
-The upper floor are separate studios for Peg and Garth which look down upon the upon the kitchen from above.
-Materials such as caged industrial fixtures, salvaged steel grating (guard) and natural construction materials (plywood) flank the interior space.
-A continuous strip of windows stretch from the one end of the house to the other allowing for a long view of the property.
+The upper floor is separated into two individual studios for Peg and Garth, each looking down upon the kitchen from above.
+Materials such as caged industrial fixtures, salvaged steel grating and natural construction materials (plywood) flank the interior space.
+Stretching along the main façade of the house is a continuous strip of windows, which allow for a long view of the property and opens up the main floor to the exterior.
 The upper floor is lit by an end to end clerestory window.
 The upper floor also opens up to the rear bank as the house is built on the side of a natural hill.
+Adjacent to the house, a steel shipping container has been re-used as a shed.
+The house was built by young and highly skilled local contractors Mike Burns and Adam Smith at MRB Contracting.